How Do You Remember Love?

 Check this out — the average U.S. home holds 300,000 items.
 How many items can you count?
 How many items do you need, love and use?

-Home sizes have also increased, yet we still have stuffed garages that cannot be used to park our cars because … they are full of stuff.
-And a large number of us are paying $ to store more stuff offsite!
+Home sizes have also increased, yet we still have stuffed garages that cannot be used to park our cars because

 So, we are spending a lot of money acquiring things and then will likely spend more money storing or getting rid of things.
 Crazy.
 In the meantime, the stuff that really matters (the heirlooms, the photos, the documents, etc), the things that tell your story are somewhere in the garage, basement, attic or house.
 I hope you know exactly where they are – I mean those are the things you need to grab and protect in an emergency, right?
 RIGHT?!